View on GitHub

 priority = 4 # Notification priority (1=lowest, 3=default, 4=high, 5=highest)

-# Phase3 Auto-merge settings (optional)
+# Phase3 auto-merge settings (optional)

 # Before merging, the comment defined below will be posted to the PR.